faelys/libsoldout/README.md

 to allow anybody who do not need special extensions to use libsoldout without hassle.

-All the examples provided here comme with two flavors, `_html` producing HTML code (self-closing tags are rendered like this: `<hr>`), and `_xhtml` producing XHTML code (self-closing tags like `<hr />`).
+All the examples provided here come with two flavors, `_html` producing HTML code (self-closing tags are rendered like this: `<hr>`), and `_xhtml` producing XHTML code (self-closing tags like `<hr />`).